Gfinity: Community building

 Utilising its own technological intellectual property and production processes, Gfinity creates and delivers virtual and online esports programmes and competitions for publishers, sports rights holders, brands and media organisations, including Activision and 2K Games.

 Since April 2020, the company has delivered the Virtual Grand Prix series and the ePremier League Invitationals, delivering record-breaking figures during the cancellation of many sporting events amid the COVID-19 pandemic.
 The Virtual Grand Prix Series received 30 million views across TV and digital platforms during the lockdown period, whilst the ePremier League Invitational Tournament received over 150 million total video views.
 Gfinity also partnered with BT Sport to produce the BT Sports FIFA Challenge, and with Willow TV to deliver the eCricket Challenge, a series which saw professional cricketers competing against each other in the video game Cricket 19.

 Joint ventures/partnerships

 Gfinity also partners with organisations to deliver projects across creative, production, game operations, community building and commercial opportunities.

 In June 2020, Gfinity agreed a five-year partnership with Abu Dhabi Motorsport Management.
 Together, the two companies created the Global Racing Series, of which the first product is the V10 R League.
 The new racing championship will feature some of the fastest professional simulation racing drivers with a roster of teams from digital motorsport.

-Gfinity Digital Media

-Gfinity's media arm operates and owns 10 gaming, hardware and entertainment-based websites: GfinityEsports.com, RealSport101.com (and the smaller international sites: RealGaming101.es, RealGaming101.pt and RealGaming101.me), StealthOptional.com, Epicstream.com, RacingGames.gg, MTGRocks.com and the latest addition Stockinformer.com / .uk.
-The sites are monetised through CPM (programmatic static and video advertising), CPA (affiliate sales and brand partnerships), site takeovers and social amplification.
-The company has partnerships in place with Venatus (for ad serving).

-Gfinity Plus, which launched in July 2020, is a reward-based product used by the company to "gather data and pave the way for the company to offer online social tournament play".